-Clarksville Christian School admits students of any race, color, religion, national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
+Clarksville Christian School admits students of any race, color, religion, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 The school does not discriminate on the basis of race, color, religion, or national or ethnic origin in administration of their educational policies or athletic and other school-administered programs.
-Also, as required by Title IX of the Education Amendments of 1972, the school does not discriminate on the basis of sex in its educational program or activities or employment except where necessitated by specific religious tenets held by the institution and its controlling body.
+The school does not discriminate on the basis of sex in its educational program, activities, or employment except where necessitated by specific religious tenets held by the institution and its controlling body.

-The school may determine to limit the enrollment to a maximum number in each grade.
-The maximum number is subject to vary based upon grade/age level as well as other factors.
-After maximum enrollment has been reached, remaining applicants may be placed on a waiting list until openings occur.
+The school determines the maximum enrollment number for each grade level and class.
+After maximum enrollment has been reached for a given grade level or class, remaining applicants may be placed on a waiting list until openings occur.

 Admission may be granted after the applicant's grades and test records, along with other pertinent information, have been reviewed.
 Records of transfer students must provide convincing evidence that a student can be successful in Clarksville Christian School before admission is granted.

+A student's previous disciplinary records and conduct history will be considered when determining admission to Clarksville Christian School.
+A student must be clear of any serious disciplinary infractions for a period of one year in order to be considered for admission to CCS.

-Some students may have special needs that the school is not equipped to meet (as decided by the administration and faculty).
+Some students may have needs that the school is not equipped to meet (as decided by the administration and faculty).
 In these occasional instances, CCS may recommend that parents or guardians pursue educational resources and institutions that are able to provide the support that the student needs.
-Any student under disciplinary action or whose behavior does not receive commendation from the previous school will not be admitted.